quoctruong/PowerShellTutorialPrototype/README.md

 # Create a new tutorial

 To create a new tutorial, run `New-Tutorial <TutorialName>`.

 This will create a folder with the structure `<TutorialName>\Tutorial\<TutorialName>.TutorialData.psd1` in the current directory.

 If you want to place this folder elsewhere, simply add `-Destination <Location>`.

-For example, if I want to place it in my module directory, I will run
+For example, if I want to place it in my module directory, I will run:

 `New-Tutorial <TutorialName> -Destination "C:\Program Files\WindowsPowerShell\Modules"`

 To add a tutorial to an existing module, run `Add-Tutorial <ModuleName>`.
 This will create a Tutorial folder with